Testing

 Terminology

 Acceptance tests, integration tests, component tests.
-Developers discuss test strategy with the help of these phrases but sometimes the definitions remain unclear.
-Before specifying eg. a component test, we should first figure out what exactly we mean by a component.
-This applies to other test levels too: to avoid misunderstandings, first specify the context and the boundaries of the system component we plan to test.
+Terms developers often use when discussing test strategy.
+However the exact meanings can sometimes remain unclear.
+People start discussing component tests, without first figuring out what exactly a component is.
+This applies to other test levels too: to avoid misunderstandings, first specify the context and the boundaries of the system “component” we plan to test.
+This practically means that we need a shared understanding of the system architecture before discussing testing.

 Consider also the environment where the test runs, not just the functionality we want to verify.
-Sometimes it’s makes sense to run the same tests in different environment (eg. simulated vs physical hardware)
+Sometimes it makes sense to run the same tests in different environment (eg. simulated vs physical hardware)

 Test strategy